-- [protocol/] specifies which protocol is to be used in the tunneled connection, it can be ftp or top (optional argument).
-The default is top. - [listen-address:] defines which interface on the remote server will be listened to (optional argument).
-By default all interfaces are listened. - listen-port is the number of the port on the remote server, and connections coming to this port will be tunneled to the client. - dst-host:dst-port define the destination host address and the port to which the connection is tunneled from the client. - sshserver is the IP address or the host name of the Secure Shell server.
+- [protocol/] specifies which protocol is to be used in the tunneled connection, it can be ftp or tcp (optional argument).
+The default is tcp. - [listen-address:] defines which interface on the remote server will be listened to (optional argument).
+If it is omitted, only local interface is listened unless the -g --gateway option is used before -R to bind to all interfaces on the server-side. - listen-port is the number of the port on the remote server, and connections coming to this port will be tunneled to the client. - dst-host:dst-port define the destination host address and the port to which the connection is tunneled from the client. - sshserver is the IP address or the host name of the Secure Shell server.